 The city’s website states: “We will ticket and tow your car if you park on a posted snow emergency artery during a declared snow emergency.”
 However, the city does offer parking alternatives and tries to assist those who need to move their vehicles when this occurs.
 “If you can’t find a spot, some lots and garages offer discounted parking to vehicles with Boston resident parking stickers,” the website adds.

-After the snow emergency signal is lowered, the public streets are once again accessible for general use and parking.
+After the snow emergency is no longer in effect, the public streets are once again accessible for general use and parking.
 Parking spots running along the side of the road will likely be covered in snow.
 Residents and car owners will need to shovel out a space for use.

 For the 48 hours following the snow emergency, the above-mentioned parties have the right to reserve this parking space for up to 48 hours.
 To claim your space, simply leave a cone or other distinguishable marker on a parking spot you have cleared out.

 When the 48 hour period expires, the city has the right to remove any markers or cones.
-The right to continue space saving falls away, despite car owners and residents hotly contesting or defending their parking bay.
+The right to continue space saving falls away, despite car owners and residents hotly contesting or defending their parking spot past the 48-hour limit.
 The city of Boston has a hotline available to report a person that violates this rule.